akshzyx/create-service-accounts/README.md

 # How to create the files

-## Download MLTB Repository to your local PC Storage
+## Download "create-service-accounts" Repository to your local PC Storage

 - open your github account
 - [github.com/akshzyx/create-service-accounts](github.com/akshzyx/create-service-accounts) Download ZIP then extract to your PC folder and rename